Updated: September 2, 2022.

 How to improve Largest Contentful Paint

 The Largest Contentful Paint (LCP) is part of three Core Web Vitals (the other two being First Input Delay and Cumulative Layout Shift) metrics which with the upcoming Google page experience update will be used by Google to rank websites.
-Other Google page experience signals include mobile-friendly, safe browsing, HTTPS, and intrusive interstitials guidelines.
+Other Google page experience signals include mobile-friendly, HTTPS, and intrusive interstitials guidelines.

 ⚡ Check my guide to the Google page experience to learn more.